Katherine Dunham Fellowship

 - Enhance resume and further develop career goals and opportunities in arts administration

-- Applicants may come from any academic discipline, not just the arts (ex: liberal arts, business, social work, marketing and communications, etc.)
+- Educational background in any academic area, including but not limited to the arts (e.g., liberal arts and humanities, business, social work, nonprofit management, marketing and communications, etc.);

-- Must be able to work at least two full days per week (approximately 16 hours) between January and May during normal A&E business hours, Monday-Friday, 8:30 a.m. - 5:00 p.m.
-A&E is located in its Centene Center for the Arts, 3547 Olive Street, St. Louis, MO 63103 in the Grand Center Arts District.
+- Ability to work 16 hours per week during the course of the fellowship during normal A&E business hours (Monday – Friday, 8:30 am – 5:00 pm).
+A&E is located in the Centene Center for the Arts, 3547 Olive Street, St. Louis, MO 63103 in the Grand Center Arts District;

-- Be able to spend approximately 2-5 hours per week on extracurricular activities outside of work (may include attending complimentary arts and culture events, social networking events, A&E special events, Katherine Dunham related events/classes, etc.)
+- Ability to spend approximately 2-5 hours per week on extracurricular activities outside of work (may include attending complimentary arts and culture events, social networking events, A&E special events, Katherine Dunham related events/classes, etc.); and

 One selected Katherine Dunham Fellow will receive: